ISTASTrack: Bridging ANN and SNN via ISTA Adapter for RGB-Event Tracking: Methodology

 To transfer complementary information from the RGB to the event domain, we transform the ANN feature embedding $\bm x^I$ into its SNN counterpart $\bm x^{E^\prime}$.
-We assume that both feature embeddings have similar structure and thus share a common sparse code $\bm a^{I\rightarrow E}$, such that we have
+Although RGB and event data have distinct sensing characteristics, they observe the same physical scene and thus share correlated structural information.
+We therefore assume that their feature embeddings can be effectively related through a structured latent space.
+Specifically,